gruns/blagoblag/content/drafts/state-of-news-tls.rst

 * The New York Times: **No TLS**
 * USA Today: **No TLS**
 * Los Angeles Times: **No TLS**
-* Daily News: **TLS technically available, but badly mis-renders due to blocked content**
+* Daily News: **TLS technically available, but badly mis-renders due to blocked mixed content**
 * New York Post: **No TLS**
 * The Washington Post: **No TLS**
 * Chicago Sun-Times: **TLS available, but not required**